atlassian-labs/react-resource-router/docs/router/ssr.md

 Notice that we do not need to provide any `resourceData` object to the `ServerApp`, the `Router` handles this for us internally.

-To prevent slow APIs from causing long renders on the server you can optionally pass in `timeout` as an option to `Router.requestResources`.
+To prevent slow APIs from causing long renders on the server you can optionally pass in `timeout` as an option to `createResourcesPlugin({ timeout: ... })`.
 If a route resource does not return within the specified time then its data and promise will be set to null.